 Adam Tolmach went to UC Davis and studied viticulture and enology, and after graduating in 1976 he settled down on the property his grandfather bought in the Ojai Valley in 1933 to farm sweet corn and melons, selling them at a roadside stand.
 After two years of this satisfying, yet difficult and nearly profitless work he sought employment in his field of study switching over to wine.

-So in 1983 he began planting fruit and in the nearly 40 years since then, he has achieved everything one could possibly do in the wine industry.
+In 1983 he began planting fruit and in the nearly 40 years since then, he has achieved everything one could possibly do in the wine industry.
 Countless 90+ scores, winemakers who have adapted his styles of winemaking and the top restaurant accounts in the country pouring his wines.

 Out of stock